Holomorphic self-maps of the loop space of $\mathbb{P}^n$: Proof of Theorem

-From now on we shall concentrate on holomorphic self-maps of $\lpw$, and curves in $\fc$ will be needed throughout the rest of the paper.
+From now on, we shall concentrate on holomorphic self-maps $f$ of $\lpw$, and curves in $\fc$ will be needed throughout the rest of the paper.

 \begin{prop} If $\df=0$, then $f$ is constant. \end{prop} \begin{proof} If $\eta: \bp^1 \to \pw$ is a holomorphic map such that $\eta^{\ast}: \htpnz \to \htpoz$ is zero, then $\eta$ is constant.
-So for any curve $C \in \fc$ and any $t \in S^1$, the map $E_t \circ f|_C: C \to \pw$ is constant, hence $f|_C$ is constant.
-It follows from Proposition \ref{2points} that for any $x \in \lpw$ and any constant loop $\zeta \in \pw \setminus x(S^1)$, there exists a curve $C \in \fc$ through both $x$ and $\zeta$, thus $f$ is constant. \end{proof}
+So for any curve $C \in \fc$ and any $t \in S^1$, the map $E_t \circ f|_C: C \to \pw$ is constant; hence $f|_C$ is constant.
+It follows from Proposition \ref{2points} that for any $x \in \lpw$ and any constant loop $\zeta \in \pw \setminus x(S^1)$, there exists a curve $C \in \fc$ through both $x$ and $\zeta$; thus $f$ is constant. \end{proof}

 Recall the mapping space $\ch$ as defined in Section \ref{intro}.
 If $f \in \ch$, then the topological degree of $f|_C: C \to C^{\,\prime}$ is $\df$.
 In particular, $f(C)=C^{\,\prime}$ if $\df \ge 1$, and $f|_C$ is one-to-one if $\df=1$.
-By Proposition \ref{embedding}(a) any holomorphic self-map $f$ of $\lpw$ with $\df=1$ is in $\ch$.
+By Proposition \ref{embedding}(a), any holomorphic self-map $f$ of $\lpw$ with $\df=1$ is in $\ch$.
 Hence $LG \subset \ch$, and $\hm \in \ch$ for any $\phi \in \tr$.

 \begin{prop} Suppose $f \in \ch$, $\df \ge 1$, $x \in \lpw$, and $\zeta \in \pw \setminus x(S^1)$ is a constant loop.
-If either $\df=1$ or $f(x) \not\in f(\pw)$, then $f(x)(t) \not= f(\zeta)(t)$ for all $t \in S^1$. \end{prop} \begin{proof} By Proposition \ref{2points} there exists a curve $C \in \fc$ through both $x$ and $\zeta$.
+If either $\df=1$ or $f(x) \not\in f(\pw)$, then $f(x)(t) \not= f(\zeta)(t)$ for all $t \in S^1$. \end{prop} \begin{proof} By Proposition \ref{2points}, there exists a curve $C \in \fc$ through both $x$ and $\zeta$.
 If either $\df=1$ or $f(x) \not\in f(\pw)$, then $f(x) \not=f(\zeta)$.
 Since both $f(x)$ and $f(\zeta)$ are in $f(C) \in \fc$, it follows from Proposition \ref{2points} that $f(x)(t) \not= f(\zeta)(t)$ for all $t \in S^1$. \end{proof}

 \begin{thm} Let $f$ be a holomorphic self-map of $\lpw$.
 Then $f=\hm$ for some $\phi \in \tr$ if and only if every constant loop is a fixed point of $f$. \end{thm} \begin{proof} The necessity is obvious.
-As to sufficiency, note that $f|_{\pw}$ is the identity, hence $\df=1$ and $f \in \ch$.
+Regarding sufficiency, note that $f|_{\pw}$ is the identity; hence $\df=1$ and $f \in \ch$.
 It follows from Proposition \ref{image} that

 for all $x \in \lpw$.
 Let where $Z_0, Z_1, \cdots, Z_n$ are homogeneous coordinates on $\pw$.
 Now consider $U_0$ as $\bc^n$.
 It follows from (\ref{subsets2}) that $f(L\bc^n) \subset L\bc^n$.
 Next we show that $f|_{L\bc^n}$ is complex linear.